aossama/itworx-workshops/git-scm-lab-102/05-git-clone.md

 ![Repo-to-repo-collaboration](assets/git.png)

-This makes many Git operations much faster than SVN, since a particular version of a file doesn't have to be "assembled" from its diffs—the complete revision of each file is immediately available from Git's internal database.

-Git's snapshot model has a far-reaching impact on virtually every aspect of its version control model, affecting everything from its branching and merging tools to its collaboration work-flows.

 ## Task

 As a convenience, cloning repositories automatically creates a remote connection called **origin** pointing back to the original